-The report found that some food packaging, including burger boxes, wrappers, disposable bowls, and bags for french fries, sides and desserts — used at popular restaurants such as McDonald’s, Sweetgreen, and Wendy’s — may contain potentially hazardous PFAS chemicals.
-These chemicals help prevent grease and oil from seeping through the packaging.
+Food packaging, from burger boxes, wrappers and disposable bowls to bags for french fries, sides and desserts may contain potentially hazardous PFAS chemicals.
+These chemicals, used in food packaging at popular restaurants such as McDonald’s, Sweetgreen, and Wendy’s, help prevent grease and oil from seeping through the packaging.

-The report came from Toxic-Free Future, a nonprofit group, and the Mind the Store campaign, an initiative of the organization Safer Chemicals, Healthy Families.
-They found that nearly half of the foods that were tested – at least one item from six chains – came in packaging that had probably been treated with PFAS.
+The report came from the nonprofit group Toxic-Free Future, and the Mind the Store campaign, an initiative of the organization Safer Chemicals, Healthy Families.
+It found that nearly half of the foods that were tested were enclosed in packaging that likely contained PFAS.

-PFAS (per- and polyfluoroalkyl substances) are often called “forever chemicals” because they’re close to indestructible.
-There are nearly 5,000 types, and most haven’t been closely studied.
-Among the ones that have, many have been linked to harmful health effects, including decreased fertility, hormonal changes, high cholesterol levels, weakened immune system response, increased risk for certain cancers and low birth weight in infants.
+PFAS (per- and polyfluoroalkyl substances) are often dubbed “forever chemicals” because they’re essentially indestructible.
+Among the nearly 5,000 types of PFAS chemicals that have been studied, many have been linked to harmful health effects.
+They include decreased fertility, hormonal changes, high cholesterol levels, weakened immune system response, increased risk for certain cancers and low birth weight in infants.
 However, most PFAS chemicals have not been studied closely.

 Understanding how PFAS chemicals get into our bodies and the environment — where they may contaminate crops and water supplies — is critical as out knowledge of their health effects come to the forefront.
 The need to identify the various sources of exposure cannot be overstated given the widespread use of PFAS and the emerging evidence of toxicity of many compounds.

-The presence of PFAS in food packaging may not initially seem problematic to consumers because you don’t eat the wrappers.
-Yet PFAS are finding their way into our bodies.
+The presence of PFAS in food packaging may not initially seem problematic to consumers because they don’t eat the wrappers.
+Despite this, PFAS are still finding their way into our bodies.
 PFAS were detected in nearly everyone tested in US studies involving people over 12 years old.
-One possible means of exposure is direct migration from packaging to food is one possible means of exposure.
-Some research has shown that people who cook at home more often may have lower levels of PFAS in their bodies.
+One possible means of exposure is direct migration from packaging to food is, and some research has shown that people who tend to cook at home more often than going out may have lower levels of PFAS in their bodies.

-Because of what happens when we dispose of food packaging, PFAS in can build up in the environment and in drinking water and food because of what happens when we dispose of that packaging.
-Once they go into landfills, the chemicals can freely migrate, making their way into our food and water supply.
+Because of what happens when we dispose of food packaging, PFAS in can build up in the environment and in drinking water.
+The chemicals can freely migrate once they go into landfills, making their way into our food and water supply.

 In January 2020, an independent laboratory tested 38 samples of food packaging collected by the report’s authors.
 The samples came from six fast food or fast casual chains in 16 locations in three states and Washington, D.C.
-Since fluorine is a key component of any type of PFAS, which is why this is a common way to test for these compounds.
+Since fluorine is a key component of any type of PFAS, the lab looked for the chemical in each sample.

-At the more health-focused chains CAVA, Freshii, and Sweetgreen, every single molded fiber bowl or tray contained fluorine, indicating PFAS treatment, sometimes nine or ten times higher than the threshold used by the report’s researchers.
-These containers, often used in place of plastic, have been generally marketed as compostable, which gives consumers the idea that they’re eco-friendly.
-But PFAS doesn’t break down and can contaminate the environment.
+At CAVA, Freshii, and Sweetgreen, the more health-focused chains, every molded fiber bowl or tray contained fluorine, sometimes nine or ten times higher than the threshold used by the report’s researchers, indicating PFAS treatment.
+Often used in place of plastic, these containers have been generally touted as compostable, which often makes consumers believe that they’re eco-friendly.
+But PFAS lasts nearly forever and can contaminate the environment.

-The sample size for this study wasn’t large enough to say how widespread the use of PFAS still is, but the study does help show that PFAS in food packaging is still a concern, especially for fiber bowls and trays.
+While the study wasn’t large enough to accurately indicate how widespread the use of PFAS is, it helped to show that PFAS in food packaging, especially for fiber bowls and trays, is still a concern.

-Several other studies over the past three years have found PFAS in fast food packaging, which has helped spur market and regulatory changes.
-The FDA now prohibits a few PFAS chemicals in food packaging.
-Maine and Washington have passed restrictions on PFAS in packaging, as have cities like San Francisco and Berkeley.
-The New York State Legislature recently passed similar restrictions, though that bill hasn’t been signed by the governor.
+Over the last three years, several other studies have found PFAS in fast food packaging, which has encouraged market and regulatory changes.
+The FDA now prohibits a few PFAS chemicals in food packaging, with Maine and Washington passing restrictions on PFAS in packaging, as well as cities like San Francisco and Berkeley.